 Rather, focus on a club which matches your clubhead speed and allows you to produce a consistent ball trajectory and curve.
 As another bonus, more and more manufacturers are designing flatter soles on their fairway woods which make it easier to elevate your golf ball.

-Some, such as the Cobra King F8 and F8+ have fancy little rails, creating the “Baffler” look that Cobra has been playing around with and improving for the better part of 30 years.
+Some, such as the Cobra model, have fancy little rails, creating the “Baffler” look that Cobra has been playing around with and improving for the better part of 30 years.

 How many woods should I carry?

 That’s a great question.
 More than one, less than 14?

 Just kidding, three is the right answer for most good golfers.
 Of course you need a driver, and a strong fairway wood – probably something in the 13 to 16 degree range.
 And then, you have two options – hybrid or fairway wood- and that club needs to be in the 19-to-21 degree range, depending on your trajectory (high-to-low) and your preference.

 For example, if you prefer the look of a long iron, then you’re likely best suited to a hybrid.
 If your swing is more of a sweeping motion and you love to crank your 3-wood, then why not toss a 5(ish) wood in your satchel.

 With all that being said, here are our favorites for this year: